guillesanbri/cuda-snippets/benchmarks/README.md

 This directory includes a series of CUDA source files that incrementally improve benchmarking methodology for GPU kernels.

 > [!IMPORTANT]
-> This is the code for the blog post ["How to Benchmark CUDA"](https://guillesanbri.com/CUDA-Benchmarks/) which provides explanations and results for each methodology change.
+> This is the code for the blog post ["How to Benchmark CUDA Kernels"](https://guillesanbri.com/CUDA-Benchmarks/) which provides explanations and results for each methodology change.
 Worth taking a look!

 ## Final Template